microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

 First we will declare all our imports.
 Here is a quick description and use cases for each is discussed further below.

-`PrimedComponent` and `PrimedComponentFactory` from <xref:aqueduct> provides helper functionality.
+`PrimedComponent` and `PrimedComponentFactory` from <xref:@prague/aqueduct!> provides helper functionality.
-`IComponentHTMLVisual` from <xref:container-definitions> provides the interface for enabling rendering.
+`IComponentHTMLVisual` from <xref:@prague/component-core-interfaces!> provides the interface for enabling rendering.
-`CounterValueType` from <xref:map> is a Value Type we'll use in our root Distributed Data Structure (more on that later).
+`CounterValueType` from <xref:@prague/map!> is a Value Type we'll use in our root Distributed Data Structure (more on that later).
 `IComponentContext` and `IComponentRuntime` are the interfaces for important fluid objects passed to our Component.
 `React` and `ReactDOM` are *only for React* and enable React use.